lrug/lrug.github.io/index.md

 ## Code of Conduct

 It’s of primary importance that everyone who wants to participate feels safe and welcome.
-When participating in LRUG, either online or offline, at an in-person event, or at the pub afterwards, we expect you to:
+When participating in LRUG, either online or in-person at [a meeting](#meetings), or [the pub afterwards](#after-the-talks), we expect you to:

  * behave respectfully towards other people — they’re real humans, just like you
  * be considerate of people’s time and attention